Atalykis/JDR-Project-back/readme.md

 - As a User, I want to join the room
 - As a User, I want to list the people in the room
-- As a User, I want to become the MJ of a room I created
+- As a User, I want to become the GM of a room I created
 - As a User, I want to become a Player in a room I joined
-- As a MJ, I want to kick a Player in my room
+- As a GM, I want to kick a Player in my room
 - As a User I want to create a character
-- As a User, I want to create an Adventure as MJ
+- As a User, I want to create an Adventure as GM

 Pending:

 - As a User, I want to join an Adventure as Player
-- As a Player/MJ, I want to insert Character(s) inside of an Adventure
+- As a Player/GM, I want to insert Character(s) inside of an Adventure

 Delayed:

 - As a User, I want to list the rooms I already joined once
-- As a MJ, I want to pass my MJ right to a Player and become a Player
+- As a GM, I want to pass my GM right to a Player and become a Player

 User ->\* Character

 What is a Player ?
-What is a MJ ?
+What is a GM ?
-User is a Player and / or MJ
+User is a Player and / or GM
 What is an Aventure ?
 Is there a player limit in an Adventure/Room ?
 What is a Room ?
-How can a User define himself as a MJ ?
+How can a User define himself as a GM ?
 How can a User define himself as a Player ?
-Can a User be a MJ and a Player ?
+Can a User be a GM and a Player ?
 In the same room ?
 In different rooms ?
-Can a Room have multiple MJ inside ?
+Can a Room have multiple GM inside ?

 ## TODO